 It supports e-commerce companies that source pre-assembled goods or raw materials from international suppliers by managing shipping schedules, customs clearance, and freight tracking.

-For e-commerce businesses handling large inventories and global sourcing, Shippabo helps improve shipment visibility, reduce import delays, and ensure smoother warehouse replenishment.
+For e-commerce businesses handling large inventories and global sourcing, Shippabo helps improve shipment visibility, reduce import delays, and keep stock replenishment on schedule by providing greater visibility into international shipments.

 Features: